Juan Fernando Quintero: Atlético Nacional

 Quintero joined the ranks of Atlético Nacional in January 2012.

 Loan to Pescara

 In July 2012, Quintero then joined Serie A club Pescara for a fee of $2 million, wasting no time in impressing European scouts.
 On 23 September 2012, he scored his first goal with the club, a free kick in a 1–1 draw against Bologna.

 It was reported in early 2013 that Inter Milan and Udinese have confirmed their bidding interest, although Udinese was the only club to have made an official bid.

 In early April 2013, it was reported that Quintero suffered an injury and would be out for a month.
-In mid May 2013, Quintero posted on Twitter 'goodbye and thank you' to Pescara, hinting that he was to leave in the Italian side in the summer.
-While Pescara claimed that he has not been 'sold', it hinted Quintero's desire to leave the club overall.
+In mid May 2013, Quintero posted on Twitter 'goodbye and thank you' to Pescara, hinting that he was to leave the Italian side in the summer.
+While Pescara claimed that he had not been 'sold', it hinted at Quintero's desire to leave the club overall.